-When determining how best to manage a property, two key factors that are taken into consideration include the site topography and soil composition.
-These two factors are a result of the conservation area's location on the Oak Ridges Moraine, making the property more distinctive and providing it with notable natural heritage features, which makes the conservation area a very unique property.
-Below are detailed descriptions of these factors, including how they impact the property and how this may impact the future management of the property.
+When determining how best to manage a property, two key factors that are taken into consideration include the topography of the site, and the soil composition.
+These two factors are a result of the conservation area's location on the Oak Ridges Moraine, making the property more distinctive and providing it with notable natural heritage features, which makes Thornton Bales Conservation Area a very unique property.
+Below are more detailed descriptions of these factors, including descriptions of how they impact the property and how this may impact the future management of the property.